 The Queensland Government is developing a plastic pollution reduction plan which includes banning plastic shopping bags and introducing a container refund scheme for beverage containers.
-These initiatives are designed to reduce litter and increase recycling, and Townsville Waste Services will work with the Queensland Government to play a part in the grass roots implementation of these schemes.
+These initiatives are designed to reduce litter and increase recycling.
+Townsville Waste Services will work with the Queensland Government to play a part in the grass roots implementation of these schemes.
+Council will also seek to remove single use plastic from its venues and events.